RadioAstronomySoftwareGroup/pyradiosky/paper.md

 supported by pyradiosky.
 Pyradiosky also provides a unified interface for catalogs and HEALPix sky maps.

-As part of the Radio Astronomy Software Group suite (along with pyuvdata [@pyuvdata2017] and pyuvsim [@pyuvsim2019]), pyradiosky provides software infrastructure for a broad range of radio astronomy applications including enabling rigorous, seamless testing of 21 cm cosmology analysis developments.
+As part of the Radio Astronomy Software Group suite, along with pyuvdata [@pyuvdata2017] and pyuvsim [@pyuvsim2019], pyradiosky provides software infrastructure for a broad range of radio astronomy applications including enabling rigorous, seamless testing of 21 cm cosmology analysis developments.